SolaceProducts/spring-cloud-stream-binder-solace/README.md

 3. Consumers of a particular consumer group consume messages from their group in a round-robin fashion (by default)

 Note that partitioning is not yet supported by this version of the binder.

+Note that since the Binder always consumes from queues it is currently required that Assured Delivery be enabled on the Solace PubSub+ Message VPN being used (Assured Delivery is automatically enabled if using Solace Cloud.)

 Also, it will be assumed that you have a basic understanding of the Spring Cloud Stream project.
 If not, then please refer to [Spring's documentation](https://docs.spring.io/spring-cloud-stream/docs/current/reference/htmlsingle/).
 For the sake of brevity, this document will solely focus on discussing components unique to Solace.